GaoxiangLi/puf_interface/README.md

                   Example pf output path: "ffpuf_without_interface.csv", or "3_64xpuf_interface_plus.csv"

-                  Output path can be edited pr modified in each run() function
+                  Output path can be edited or modified in each run() function

 4.Source code files include: